Dear Kendrick Lamar,

 Further, I wonder about how sincerely you mean it when you say “you’re fucking evil.”
 I mean, the first time I saw you, you were sharing a stage with all-white band Imagine Dragons.
 I saw you the second time whilst you were laughing at Stephen Colbert’s jokes and performing The Colbert Report’s final musical act.
 It seems that you profit quite a lot from your associations with evil whites like myself.
 I wonder why Stephen Colbert and the Imagine Dragons didn’t vandalize your perceptions or terminate “your” culture.

 Perhaps it has something to do with the nature of white privilege.
 I don’t know what it feels like to be black.
 I could very well be wrong in everything I’ve said about the black community, but I do have experience with what it feels like to use and take advantage of white privilege.
-As opposed to my observations of black power, with its pride and emphasis on community, whiteness really doesn’t mean anything.
+From my perspective, whiteness really doesn’t mean anything and that is precisely why it’s useful.

 I can tell you with absolute certainty that whiteness is 100% compatible with both crime and lawfulness, artistry and accounting, liberalism and conservatism.
 I can be a homosexual, white mob enforcer who enjoys Japanese food, swimming and hip hop and nobody blinks twice.
 I can be a fire and brimstone pastor calling down damnation on the heretics and nobody thinks it racially odd.
 I can marry a Korean/Honduran/Indian and nobody calls me a sellout because there’s nothing to sell out.

 This is why black/Asian/whatever pride has always confused me.
-I don’t understand why do you seem to want a racial identity that, from what I’ve seen, does nothing but constrain you?
+I don’t understand why people want a racial identity that, from what I’ve seen, does nothing but constrain?
 I can’t remember a single day of wanting my ethnicity to mean more.

 Why do we fondly remember the white race traitors of yore while black race traitors like Russell Wilson earn revulsion from “their” people?
 Why, Mr. Kendrick, does it seem that you want the little black boys and girls of your neighborhood to, facing the myriad possible ways one might betray the proud black race, enjoy less freedom than I have?

-And this bleeds over to another reason why the lyrics of this song bemuse and annoy me, but don’t actually offend me.
+And this bleeds over to another reason why the lyrics of this song don’t actually offend me.
 Whiteness is amorphous, it is almost meaningless.
 In fact, pretty much the only type of whiteness that has any meaning is the proud whiteness which most people would very much like to avoid.
 “I’m proud to be white,” since the 1960’s at least, has meant “I’m a trashy, dependent and not very smart person with whom you absolutely don’t want to speak.”

-As such, most of us white privilege users embrace the amorphousness of white, we glory in the fact that it doesn’t mean anything.
+As such, most of us white privilege users embrace the amorphousness of white.
 Thus, when you attack “fucking evil” white people, it doesn’t really stick to me.
 Considering the absolute lack of outrage to your song, I’m guessing I’m not unique, either.
 The annoyance, Mr. Kendrick, comes mostly from the fact you think a meaningful racial identity, which to me seems very trashy and outdated, applies to me.
 It’s sort of like a stranger offering you treatment for leprosy – it’s the connotation that rankles.

 I’d like to go back a bit and talk about the desire to destroy black culture we whites have.
 While I can’t speak for everyone, especially given the meaninglessness of “white,” I have to say that I personally feel no animus towards black culture, I confused.

 I see black kids who think that success and race treason are synonymous and I wonder why.
 I, living in South Korea, see hip hop culture exported to Asia and cringe.
 I see two generations of Koreans whose entire exposure to your culture is twerking, Lil’ John and references to marijuana.
 I feel relieved that I don’t have to explain “we’re not all stoned, promiscuous murder enthusiasts.”
-I see all of these powerful, stereotypical meanings attached to the black community and I wonder why anyone would want to maintain them.
+I see all of these powerful, stereotypical meanings attached to the black community and I wonder why they deserve to be maintained.

 I wonder, Mr. Lamar, if reducing black identity to an amorphous blob of nothing might help more than it hurts.
 I ask because a lot of what you stand for – the upward mobility, the intellectualism, the writer before rapper shtick – are beautiful things.